Transforming the End-to-End EF Customer Experience

 The booking flow was hidden in a hamburger menu and cluttered with dropdowns, leading to confusion and high drop-off rates.

-Leadership was worried that changes would hurt conversion.
-Instead, EF prioritized a separate price quote tool over the booking flow.
+Leadership initially hesitant to change it, fearing it might hurt conversion.
+EF prioritized a separate price quote tool over improving the actual booking experience.

 Through user research and analytics, we made the case that pricing should be integrated directly into the booking experience to build trust and improve clarity.